Comparative Study of Distillation Methods in Chemistry

 Purification of Chemicals: Removing impurities from solvents, reagents, and other chemicals.

-Separation of Mixtures: Isolating different components of essential oils, fragrances, and petroleum products.
+Separation of Mixtures: Isolating different components of essential oils, fragrances, petroleum products, and other mixtures.

 Analysis of Organic Compounds: Determining boiling points and identifying chemical structures.